craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Ailment.md

 While you are 'Burning', at the beginning of your turn, you take 1d4 Fire Damage for each stack of 'Burning' you have.

 #### Blinded
-While you are 'Blinded', you cannot establish Line of Sight.
+While you are 'Blinded', you cannot establish Line of Sight, and you cannot take the .

 #### Dazed
 While you are 'Dazed', when you gain Action Points at the beginning of your turn, you gain one fewer for each stack of 'Dazed' you have.